microsoft/Power-Fx/docs/operators.md

 > [!div class="mx-imgBorder"]
 > ![Studio formula bar showing the use of the display name 'Custom Field' for the field](media/operators/customfield_display.png)

 Although it is not suggested, we could also use the logical name for this field.
 This will result in the same data being retrieved.
-Note that no single quotes are required since this name does not contain spaces or special characters:
+No single quotes are required since this name does not contain spaces or special characters:

 > [!div class="mx-imgBorder"]
 > ![Studio formula bar showing the use of the logical name cr5e3_customfield for the field](media/operators/customfield_logical.png)